pha3z/CompositeKeyDictionaryTest/README.md

 ## CompositeKeyDictionaryTest
 A performance comparison of Composite Key Dictionary vs Nested Dictionary.
-Note that this implementation actually uses ConcurrentDictionary<T> instead of Dictionary<T>
+Note that this implementation actually uses ConcurrentDictionary instead of Dictionary

 Depends on Nuget pkg BenchmarkDotNet.